datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
 Let's first consider binary variables.
 Binary variables can take only one of two possible values.
 For example a person can have a certain disease or not.
-Here we are interested in analyzing whether two binary variables are associated to each other in any way.
+At the same time this person was either exposed to an environmental condition or not.
+Here we are interested in analyzing whether the two binary variables are associated to each other in any way.

 ---